The Window that Transforms into a Balcony

 The product caters to home owners demanding ever higher levels of flexibility and comfort.
 It was designed by Amsterdam-based architecture practice Hofman Dujardin and manufactured by Kawneer France.

 Above: A computer generated image showing a Bloomframe balcony.
-Below: The balcony folds out at a touch of a button
+Below: The balcony folds out at a touch of a button.
+Images courtesy of HofmanDujardin.

 When closed, Bloomframe offers the same protection against the elements as a standard window.
 The lower panel is available in a variety of materials from clear or translucent shatterproof glass, to solid panels.